-Co-ordinating the Millennium Seed Bank Partnership to help conserve the world’s seeds through seed banking and related technologies; undertaking problem-driven research to improve seed storage.
+Co-ordinating the Millennium Seed Bank Partnership to conserve the world’s seeds through seed banking and related technologies; undertaking problem-driven research to improve seed storage.

-UK Overseas Territories - led by Dr Martin Hamilton.
 Documenting and conserving the flora of UK Overseas Territories and identifying Tropical Important Plant Areas.
 Our team works with overseas partners both conserving and managing their unique biodiversity.

-Madagascar - led by Stuart Cable.
-Developing and implementing innovative technologies and research to increase data, understanding and evidence to help solve the most critical issues facing biodiversity, natural capital & livelihoods in Madagascar.
+Developing and implement innovative technologies and research to increase data, understanding and evidence to help solve the most critical issues facing biodiversity, natural capital and livelihoods in Madagascar.